Skip to content

 • Partnering for Systems Change for Alternative First Response Implementation: Lessons from New Orleans Mobile Crisis Intervention Unit

-Jason Tan de Bibiana, Vera Institute of Justice:
+Jason Tan de Bibiana, Vera Institute of Justice

 1230 » LUNCH

-1330 » MAJOR, PROFFERED PAPERS AND MoI
+1330 » MAJOR SESSIONS AND PROFFERED PAPERS

 1330 » M5 MAJOR SESSIONS